 Exercise is key in taking care of your body and mind, but too much exercise can lead to or exacerbate burnout.
-Here are some experience-based tips on how to maintain balance and work out without burnout.
+Here are some experience-based tips on how to maintain balance and exercise without workout burnout.

 This is not one of those articles where a book smart expert presents theories without any firsthand experience.